Is Bankruptcy the Answer?

 Q: What is a discharge?

-Even though a debtor may be entitled to a discharge generally, certain debt may not be discharged, including:
+Even though a debtor may be entitled to a discharge generally, certain debts may not be discharged, including:

 - Taxes incurred within three years before filing bankruptcy